tessel/project/README.md

 * **Tessel Memory WG**: make larger projects deployable on T2, possibly as a 2.1 Tessel hardware

 ### How do we implement these WGs?
-We don't want to kick off all 5 at once, so we've picked 2 as pilots: Website WG and Learning WG.
+We have two pilot working groups: Website WG and Learning WG.
 These two are selected because they are reasonably well defined, accessible, and don't require specialized skills.

-We will bring up the other WGs as we become comfortable with the process.
+(Other WGs will be formed as we learn from working group progress and as interested contributors come on board.
+Reach out to us if you're interested!)

-# How can I get involved?
+# How can I get involved with the Tessel Project?

 ## Quick start